Click here for more information.

 Heidi L. Guzmán has published “Roe on the Rez: The Case for Expanding Abortion Access on Tribal Land” in the Columbia Journal of Race and Law.
-Here is the abstract: While the courts have codified and reaffirmed the right to … Continue reading →

 Doug Craven (LTBB) and Trevor VanDyke (Mich.
 DNR) — The Intersections Between Conservation Law & Indigenous Law